espressif/esp-mesh-lite/examples/rainmaker_led_light/README.md

 ### 7. Precautions

-- Currently `Nove Home` only supports Wi-Fi Provisioning over Bluetooth Low Energy, so this example does not support ESP32-S2 chip currently.
+- Currently `Nova Home` only supports Wi-Fi Provisioning over Bluetooth Low Energy, so this example does not support ESP32-S2 chip currently.